sandy-tasks/Cyclistic-Bike-Share-Analysis/visualizations/README.md

 # Visualizations

 This folder contains the visual components of the Cyclistic Bike-Share analysis.

-### What is included:
-* **Tableau Dashboards:** Links to interactive dashboards hosted on Tableau Public.
-* **Key Findings:** Static images (PNG/JPG) of charts showing the differences between annual members and casual riders.
-* **Presentation:** A final slide deck summarizing the data story.

-**Tools Used:** Tableau Public, R (ggplot2)

-# Visualizations

-This folder contains the visual components of the Cyclistic Bike-Share analysis.
-The primary goal of these visualizations is to highlight the behavioral differences between annual members and casual riders.
+The primary goal of theses visualizations is to highlight the behavioral differences between annual members and casual riders.

 ## 📊 Interactive Dashboard
 The full interactive analysis, including weekday distributions and average ride lengths, can be viewed on Tableau Public:

 👉 **[View Interactive Dashboard Here](https://public.tableau.com/app/profile/sandy.epitaux/viz/CyclisticBike-ShareUserBehaviorAnalysis2025/CyclisticUserBehaviorAnalysis)**

----

 ## 📈 Key Findings